-The Common Manual was previously updated with the new data elements that both the selling and purchasing lenders are required to include in their notification to the borrower of a loan sale, assignment, or transfer.
-New regulatory language amends current terminology to use the term "transfer of an ownership interest" with respect to loans that are transferred or sold and for which the lender is required to send notification to an affected borrower.
+The Common Manual was previously updated with the new data that both the selling and purchasing lender are required to include in its notification to the borrower of a loan sale, assignment, or transfer.
+New regulatory language amends terminology to use the term "transfer of an ownership interest" with respect to loans that are transferred or sold and for which the lender is required to send notice to effected borrowers.
 The Manual's language is amended in this single context to use the term "transfer of an ownership interest."